Estuary

 Airflow is one of the most mature open source tools you can use for building your own batch data pipelines.
 It has been proven to work even in some of the largest environments.

-The third challenge is that Airflow is batch only.
-If you need real-time data movement, you’ll need to use something else for your real-time data movement, and you’ll end up with two different technologies.
+• Batch-Only Processing: If you need real-time data movement, you’ll need to use another tool for real-time data, resulting in two different technologies.

-Method 2: Move Data from Postgres to Snowflake Using Estuary Flow
+Method 2: Steps to Move Data from Postgres to Snowflake Using Estuary Flow

 Estuary Flow is the first platform built from the ground up to deliver the most real-time and reliable change data capture (CDC), streaming, and batch data using a single data pipeline for analytics, operations, and AI.